 We recommend that you have a conversation with your kids in advance to gauge their interest level and commitment.
 From there you can discuss family commitments around their care, create realistic goals that set your kids up for success without overwhelming them.
 Think through how you want to manage the workload and what supports your kids find encouraging.
 Remember that it’s easier to establish and enforce expectations when they are discussed and understood in advance.
 Be clear of what you expect from your kids, and what you are willing to support.
 For example you might be as excited as they are about the animals and be willing to split chores 50/50 with them, or you might have them take on all daily chores, but be there to support weekly bedding changes and cage clean out.
 Or you might do chores together the first few days, supervise their mastery and give them independence as they prove their skills (watering can be particularly challenging).
+If chore charts work well for you, implement one.
+If it works better to take things day by day, do so.
 If you create consequences, such as early return of the chicks if your kids aren’t participating in their care, please enforce them.
-We are here to support you, even if it means taking them back for day while you sort out your systems.
+We are here to support you, even if it means taking them back for a few days while you sort out your systems.

-On death and loss
+On Death and Loss

 Working with living things exposes us to the possibility of loss and death.
 It is one of the most difficult aspects of pet care/ownership.
 Though we sincerely hope that it is not part of this experience for you, it would be irresponsible of us to pretend it can’t happen.
 We have prepared the following pdf to help you consider this aspect of pet care as an opportunity for growth for all involved.
 Reach out.
 We are here is you need us.
 Michaela@newvillagefarm.com, 802-338-0116.

 Email Mo@newvillagefarm.com to be added to our animal care email list.